 Updating the PHP version is very straightforward, and we’re confident you can do it easily following the steps above.
 But if you need help, email us at firstname.lastname@example.org and we’d be happy to help.

 Can updating PHP break my site?

-If your site is already running on PHP 7, and you’re upgrading from 7.0.x-7.2.x to 7.3, the update will probably go smoothly without any noticeable difference on your site other than better site performance.
+Minor updates usually go smoothly without any noticeable difference on your site other than better site performance.
 There are rare instances where the newer version could cause problems; those are less likely if your plugins and WordPress version are up to date before you make the switch.

-If you’re using PHP 5.6 or earlier, it’s possible that upgrading to PHP 7 could break your site in small (or in some cases, large) ways.
+However, major upgrades can break your site in small (or in some cases, large) ways.

 The good news is if you see something wonky after updating, you can simply revert back to the older version of PHP while you make plans for fixing that feature.
 (As always, feel free to contact client support if you need help!)

 How will I know when the next version of PHP is released?

 Our team has been hard at work creating a notification process for clients that will provide specific details on your current version of PHP and whether you need to update.
 Starting this week, we’ll be sending out emails letting you know when a new version of PHP is available on your server so you can be sure your site is using the latest stable version.